hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/307_072_alasinga.md

 being accompanied by three English friends — Capt. and Mrs. Sevier and Mr. Goodwin.
-Mr. Sever and his wife are going to start a place near Almora in the Himalayas which I intend to make my Himalayan Centre, as well as a place for Western disciples to live as Brahmachârins and Sannyâsins.
+Mr. Sever and his wife are going to start a place near Almora in the Himalayas which I intend to make my Himalayan Centre, as well as a place for Western disciples to live as Brahmachārins and Sannyāsins.
 Goodwin is an unmarried young man who is going to travel and live with me, he is like a Sannyasin.

 I am very desirous to reach Calcutta before the birth day festival of